-A person commits the offense of "Public Intoxication" if (1) he appears in a public place manifestly under the influence of alcohol or a controlled substance to the degree that he is likely to endanger himself, other persons or property, or that he unreasonably annoys persons in his vicinity; or (2) he consumes an alcoholic beverage in a public place.
+A person commits the offense of "Public Intoxication" if (1) they appear in a public place manifestly under the influence of alcohol or a controlled substance to the degree that they are likely to endanger themselves, other persons or property, or that they unreasonably annoys persons in their vicinity; or (2) they consume an alcoholic beverage in a public place.

-Public intoxication is a Class C misdemeanor, and can result in (1) a fine of up to \$2,500, and/or (2) imprisonment in the county jail (or other authorized institution) for up to 30 days.
+Public intoxication is a Class C misdemeanor, and can result in (1) a fine of up to \$100, and/or (2) imprisonment in the county jail (or other authorized institution) for up to 30 days.